domwon/personal-svelte/README.md

 # Hi there!
 I'm building this personal web page to learn the basics of Svelte.
+Check it out [here](https://domknguyen.com).

 # create-svelte